-Thanks tο technological advances, the effectiveness and value of modern-day conveyor belts should be measured over several years rather than just a year or two.
-In fact, in the dry cargo industry we are seeing more and more examples of belts that only last a few months and, in some cases, only a matter of weeks before needing to be My message to all replaced. conveyor operators is that you should never accept that it is not possible for a belt to last many times longer than is opposite effect.
-Conveyor belts that will stand the test of time will invariably prove cheaper in the long run.
-Leslie David currently being achieved.
+Thanks to technological advances, the effectiveness and value of modern-day conveyor belts should be measured over several years rather than just a year or two.
+In fact, in the mining and quarry industry we are seeing more and more examples of belts that only last a few months and, in some cases, only a matter of weeks before needing to be replaced.
+My message to all conveyor operators is that you should never accept that it is not possible for a belt to last many times longer than is currently being achieved.

 The decline in operational lifetime has been accompanied by the increased use of low-grade imported belting.
 Ironically, this actually strengthens the case for calculating the cost of conveyor belts on a 'whole life' basis rather than simply the 'headline' price.
-Although there will always be a desire to reduce expenditure, belts that need frequent replacement have exactly the
+Although there will always be a desire to reduce expenditure, belts that need frequent replacement have exactly the opposite effect.
+Conveyor belts that will stand the test of time will invariably prove cheaper in the long run.